KevinAlavik/nekonix/README.md

 Stay tuned!

 ## License
-This project is licensed under the Nekonix License, see LICENSE
+This project is licensed under the Nekonix License-v1, see LICENSE

 ```cpp
 /*